Ouk Chaktrang Ouk Chaktrang

 When one side has only a bare King remaining, there are certain "counting rules" (see above) which come into effect and put pressure on the stronger side.
 Such requirements offer the weaker side an incentive to play out the whole game.
 Therefore it is crucial to master all the basic checkmates against a lone King.
 There just isn't much point in playing these games if one can't finish off the bare King at the end.

 Because there is no promotion to heavy pieces, it becomes harder to force a checkmate after the existing pieces have left the board.
-Plan accordingly and leave yourself with enough fire power.
+Plan accordingly and leave yourself with enough firepower.

 Please allow yourself enough time on the clock, as many of those mates require precision.